FurqanSoftware/scanlib/README.md

 len(a): Returns the length of array a. re(s, x): Returns true if string s matches regular expression x. pow(n, e): Returns n raised to the power of e.
-Result is int or int64 if both n and e are int or int64, otherwise float64. toInt64(s, b=10): Parses string s in base b and returns in int64.
+Result is int or int64 if both n and e are int or int64, otherwise float64. sum(a...): Returns the sum of the arguments.
+Accepts int, int64, and []int values. toInt64(s, b=10): Parses string s in base b and returns in int64.
 ```